opendataval/opendataval/README.md

 <!-- CONTRIBUTING -->
 ## :wave: Contributing

-If you have a quick suggestion, reccomendation, bug-fixes please open an [issue]([issues-url]).
+If you have a quick suggestion, reccomendation, bug-fixes please open an [issue][issues-url].
-If you want to contribute to the project, either through data sets, experiments, presets, or fix stuff, please see our [Contribution page](CONTRIBUTING.md).
+If you want to contribute to the project, either through data sets, experiments, presets, or fix stuff, please see our [Contribution page](https://github.com/kevinfjiang/opendataval/blob/main/CONTRIBUTING.md).

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)